 Seamounts erupted near mid-ocean ridges

-There are many linear chains of seamounts that originate near mid-ocean ridges and are somehow due to excess magmatic activity intermittently but profusely over extended periods at that same point of the ridge.
+There are many linear chains of seamounts that originate near mid-ocean ridges and are somehow due to excess magmatic activity that erupts intermittently but profusely over extended periods at that same point of the ridge.
 They are especially common near fast spreading ridge segments, and seem to be preferentially located near bends or offsets in the ridge crest.
 The chains are often asymmetric, with many more seamounts located on one side of a ridge than on the other.
 The cones are often flat-topped with pronounced calderas.

 A new family, genus, and species of enteropneust worm from the President Jackson Seamounts is reported on the eclectic topics page.
 Go to the MBARI mapping program for more maps and information about these seamounts.

 Our research on near-ridge seamounts